arduino/docs-content/content/arduino-cloud/01.getting-started/02.technical-reference/iot-cloud-tech-ref.md

 ### Local Time

 To retrieve local time, use the `ArduinoCloud.getLocalTime()` function in a sketch.
-The value returned is the Unix timestamp, which is time passed in seconds since 1970.
+The value returned is the Unix timestamp or UTC, and automatically adjusts based DST (Daylight Time Savings) and the configured time zone.
+This is changed inside your Thing configuration.

-This data can be stored in a `CloudTime` variable, and can be visualed using the [Time Picker widget](/arduino-cloud/getting-started/technical-reference#time-picker) in a dashboard.
+This data can be stored in a `CloudTime` variable, and can be visualed using the [Time Picker widget](/arduino-cloud/getting-started/technical-reference#time-picker).

 ```arduino
 myTimeVariable = ArduinoCloud.getLocalTime()
 ```

+***Note that the [Arduino_IoTCloud](https://github.com/arduino-libraries/ArduinoIoTCloud) library creates an instance of `rtc`, using the [RTCZero](https://github.com/arduino-libraries/RTCZero) library.
+As there is only one hardware instance, you cannot have multiple `rtc` instances.***

 ## Things